KaiChuuu/Realistic-Water-Caustics-in-pbrt/README.md

 ## What I contributed

 I worked on the stage 1 (a and c steps) for VCM (In <a href="/VCM integration into pbrt/vcm.cpp">vcm.cpp</a> from line 530).
-This involved tracing light subpaths from all light sources, creating a vector grid and storing the light vertices within the grid to be used for stage 2.
+This involved tracing light subpaths from all light sources, creating a vector grid search structure and storing the light vertices within the grid to be used for stage 2.

 <img src="/Readme Images/VCM overview.jpg" alt="VCM Overview" width="60%">
 <i>Obtained from <a href="http://iliyan.com/publications/ImplementingVCM">VCM</a> paper</i>